MDM: What is Master Data Management?

 7. Actionable business intelligence

 Since data is the foundation and life support of digital environments, the implications for MDM in any environment are as limitless as the data itself.
-If there is one modern technology that proves this daily it’s how organizations are attacking the challenging of MDM in the cloud.

 1. Registry Style MDM